diejel/Ansible-Course-Notes/README.md

 for listing hosts in your inventory file

-* If you ommit `-i` , you will look up in the inventory file configured
+* If you ommit `-i` , you will look up in the inventory file configured and if you have another inventory file Ex: "inventory_new", you must include `-i`

-`$ ansible -i hosts --lists-hosts ubuntu`
+`$ ansible -i inventory_new --lists-hosts ubuntu`

-`$ ansible -i hosts --list-hosts webservers`
+`$ ansible  --list-hosts webservers`

 ### Separate Hosts and Variables ###
 Is a better practice to separate hosts and groups in differnet